GlucNAc/ZipArchiveManager/README.md

 $zipArchiveManager->close($zipArchive);
 ```

-### Adding files to an existing ZipArchive
+### Adding files to an existing zip archive

-To add files to an existing zip archive, you juste have to open the archive with the `ZipArchiveManager::open` method
+To add files to an existing zip archive, you just have to open the archive with the `ZipArchiveManager::open` method
 and use methods described in the [Creating a new ZipArchive](#Creating-a-new-ZipArchive) section:

 ```php